30 best things to do in Rome

-There are countless Things to do in Rome.
-The city has everything, from historical or religious sites, to ancient ruins, fountains, statues, squares, museums and galleries of every kind, unforgettable atmosphere and some of the best cuisine in the world.
+Things to do in Rome – 30 most beautiful places to visit in Rome!
+Rome has everything, from historical or religious sites, to ancient ruins, fountains, statues, squares, museums and galleries of every kind, unforgettable atmosphere and some of the best cuisine in the world.

 But which places are best to visit in Rome?
 That’s hard question!
 Here I prepared a list of the 30 most beautiful places to visit in Rome, that no tourist would want to miss.
 I was in this city 2 times already and missed few of these places.
 Well, next time it won’t happen again!

 Note that if you visit Rome within a weekend or in three days, you may be interested by the Roma Pass.
 It allows you to visit all the main monuments and activities in Rome along with free public transport access!